awslabs/aws-encryption-sdk-specification/framework/storm-tracking-cryptographic-materials-cache.md

 ### SleepMilli

+A number of milliseconds (at least 1, default 20).

 If the implementation must block, and no more intelligent signaling is used, then the implementation should sleep for this many milliseconds before reexamining the state of the cache.